AdobeDocs/commerce-pwa-studio/src/pages/guides/theming/index.md

 ## Tailwind and Venia themes

 Both the Tailwind and Venia themes are considered base themes — themes designed with only minimal brand-styling.
 We use base themes so you can quickly customize your apps with different colors, typography, images, and other brand attributes.
 The included Venia base theme provides a layer on top of Tailwind's base theme.
-The Venia theme uses all the best practices required for overriding and extending base themes.
+The Venia theme uses all the best practices required for overriding and extending other base themes.

 We designed the Venia theme to be both a starting point and an example for creating your own custom themes.
 To learn more about Tailwind themes, see the [Tailwind theme documentation](https://tailwindcss.com/docs/theme).